 Salmon fishing is a big sprt in Scotland and keen anglers come from all over the world to fish on the River Spey just past Aviemore heading towards Inverness - the main season is mid August.

 Our view on skiing in Scotland

 Ski holidays in Scotland offer something different for the international traveller where you can combine world class golf, explore the whisky trail, roam around the lochs and do some skiing - all in a weekend.
-This is what makes Scotland so popular as a tourist destination throughout the year - the sheer amount of diverse things to see and do and all within a relatively short distance of each other.
+This is what makes Scotland so popular as a tourist destination throughout the year - the sheer diversity of things to see and do and all within a relatively short distance of each other.